FDonovan98/portfolio/pages/ReflectiveJournal.md

 These three factors fed into my primary concern during ideation, which was scope, as overscoping can cause crunch, increase developer stress, and result in features being cut close to a deadline.
 We explored several ideas for managing scope, such as designing a lot of modularity and reusability into our environments and mechanics, effectively increasing the <i>value</i> of each piece of work produced.
 We began ideation with a session of brainstorming, which served the dual purpose of acting as a team building exercise (Chandler, H.M., 2009, p.
 221), allowing us to explore all ideas without committing to something that was out of scope.

-<h2>References</h2>
-Chandler, H.M., 2009, p.
-221. The game production handbook.
-Jones & Bartlett Publishers.
+<h4>References</h4>
+jobs.lever.co. (n.d.).
+Jagex jobs. [online] Available at: https://jobs.lever.co/jagex [Accessed 6 Oct.
+2022].

+Dana (n.d.).
+How Long Does It Take To Develop a Video Game? [online] Available at: https://geekygamingstuff.com/how-long-does-it-take-to-develop-video-games/.

 Tuckman, B.W., 1965, p.384.
 Developmental sequence in small groups.
 Psychological bulletin, 63(6).

-Dana (n.d.).
-How Long Does It Take To Develop a Video Game? [online] Available at: https://geekygamingstuff.com/how-long-does-it-take-to-develop-video-games/.

 Intel.
 (2018).
 Step Up Your 3D Asset Pipeline. [online] Available at: https://www.intel.com/content/www/us/en/developer/articles/technical/step-up-your-3d-asset-pipeline.html [Accessed 5 Oct.
 2022].

-Loomis, A., 2021a.
-Figure drawing for all it's worth.
-Clube de Autores.

-Loomis, A., 2021b.
-Drawing the Head & Hands.
-Clube de Autores.

-jobs.lever.co. (n.d.).
-Jagex jobs. [online] Available at: https://jobs.lever.co/jagex [Accessed 6 Oct.
-2022].

-Scrum.org. (n.d.).
-What is a Sprint Review? [online] Available at: https://www.scrum.org/resources/what-is-a-sprint-review.

-‌Keith, C., 2010.
-Agile game development with Scrum.
-Pearson Education.
+Chandler, H.M., 2009, p.
+221. The game production handbook.
+Jones & Bartlett Publishers.